A friend recently asked me to take a look at his Ten-Tec Titan 425 Amplifier that had failed while he was using it on the air.

 And here's a photo of my implementation:

 (The orange bit is a piece of wire insulation I added to protect the middle lead (base lead) of the 2N3904 from its collector and emitter leads.
-Unfortunately, I used a lousy piece of insulation, as it quickly melted while I was soldering the base lead to the 370 ohms resistor).
+Unfortunately, I used a not very heat-tolerant piece of wire insulation, and it quickly melted while I was soldering the base lead to the 370 ohms resistor).

 Final Testing: